Key Points Contractors Should Know In Groves, Texas

 What does fully insured mean for contractors?

-Fully insured means that the contractor will cover all medical costs and lost wage if the employee is harmed while on the job.
-If an employer does not carry it, then the injured person may decide to sue and you could be found liable instead.
-Read about City of Seguin, TX-Generic License & Permit Bond.
+Fully insured means the contractor will cover all medical costs and lost wages if the employee is injured on the job.
+If an employer does not carry it, then the injured person may decide to sue, and you could be found liable instead.
+Read about the City of Seguin, TX, Generic License & Permit Bond.

 What are the risks of hiring an unlicensed contractor?

-The most significant risk when hiring someone who is not licensed to do work in your area or has no insurance, such as workers compensation and liability.
-Unlicensed contractors could have a difficult time paying fines incurred by themselves or their company if there's injury on the job.
+The most significant risk when hiring someone who is not licensed to do work in your area or has no insurance, such as workers’ compensation and liability.
+Unlicensed contractors may have difficulty paying fines imposed on them or their company if there’s an injury on the job.

 Can a contractor be insured but not licensed?

-Unlicensed contractors are unable to attain liability insurance and worker's compensation because they're unlicensed.
+Unlicensed contractors cannot obtain liability insurance or workers’ compensation because they lack licensure.
 It all goes back to cause and effect — if you don’t have a license, then you won’t be able get the necessary coverage on your business ventures.
 Your Sachse, TX-Sidewalk and Approach ($2,000) Bond.

 How do I get my money back from an unlicensed contractor?

 If that does not create a viable solution, determine which fix works best for your circumstances.
-Go to Small Claims Court- this is the perfect venue if you want compensation but it's less expensive than hiring attorneys and will make sure that justice occurs in a timely manner.
-If you're looking specifically for legal counsel on how to deal with getting restitution or have questions about other aspects of law.
+Go to Small Claims Court- this is the perfect venue if you want compensation, but it’s less expensive than hiring attorneys and will ensure that justice occurs in a timely manner.
+If you’re looking specifically for legal counsel on how to obtain restitution, or have questions about other aspects of the law.

-What is the difference between a licensed contractor and general contractor?
+What is the difference between a licensed contractor and a general contractor?

-If you're unsure of who to hire for your next building project, it's important to know how these two licenses differ.
-A “general” license covers all areas while an individualized trade (e.g., plumbing) will have its own separate licensing process.
-If this doesn't make much sense yet–it should by the end of our discussion!
+If you’re unsure whom to hire for your next building project, it’s important to understand how these two licenses differ.
+A “general” license covers all areas, while an individualized trade (e.g., plumbing) will have its own separate licensing process.
+If this doesn’t make much sense yet–it should by the end of our discussion!